felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 29 Weighted average shares and EPS
 ---------------------------------------------
+{% include JB/setup %}
 One company has net income of $100,000 and paid $10,000 cash dividends to its preferred shareholders and $10,750 cash dividends to its common shareholders.
 At the beginning of the year, there were 20,000 shares of common stock outstanding.
 20,000 new shares were issued on July 1 . what is the weighted average shares and basic EPS?

 ```r
 # weighted average shares